qoherent/ria-hub-docs/docs/content/Usage/template-repositories.md

 # Template Repositories

-Gitea (starting with version `1.11.0`) supports creating template repositories which can be used to generate repositories based on the template, complete with variable expansion of certain pre-defined variables.
+RIA Hub (starting with version `1.11.0`) supports creating template repositories which can be used to generate repositories based on the template, complete with variable expansion of certain pre-defined variables.

 All files in the template repository are included in a generated repository from the template except for the `.gitea/template` file.
-The `.gitea/template` file tells Gitea which files are subject to the variable expansion when creating a repository from the template.
+The `.gitea/template` file tells RIA Hub which files are subject to the variable expansion when creating a repository from the template.

-Gitea uses [gobwas/glob](https://github.com/gobwas/glob) for its glob syntax.
+RIA Hub uses [gobwas/glob](https://github.com/gobwas/glob) for its glob syntax.
 It closely resembles a traditional `.gitignore`, however there may be slight differences.

 ## Example `.gitea/template` file